2020 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 14: Palomino vs. Alers
+BKFC 14: Palomino vs. Alers

-Bare Knuckle Fighting Championship 14: Palomino vs. Alers was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on November 13, 2020, at the InterContinental Miami in Miami, Florida.
+BKFC 14: Palomino vs. Alers was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on November 13, 2020, at the InterContinental Miami in Miami, Florida.

 Background

 The event was expected to be headlined by recent signee Paige VanZant.
 However, the fight never materialized.

 Instead, the card was headlined by Luis Palomino defending the BKFC Super Welterweight Championship against Jim Alers.